AyushSaxena/2025-06-17-genomics-regn/index.md

   Modify the block below if there are any special requirements.
 {% endcomment %}
 <p id="requirements">
-  <strong>Requirements:</strong> Participants must bring a laptop with Chrome or Firefox installed.
-Tablets, Chromebook, etc. are not supported.
+  <strong>Requirements:</strong> Participants must bring a Regeneron laptop
 </p>

 {% comment %}